Seeing evergreen wreaths pop into the landscape always tugs nostalgically at my heartstrings as the Christmas holiday season draws near.

 Gather a variety of fresh greenery.

-Sprigs of pine, fir, and cedar are the foundation for this project, and it really doesn’t matter which ones you have, the goal is to have an assortment of textures, colours, and shapes.
+Sprigs of pine, fir, and cedar are the foundation for my project, but it really doesn’t matter which ones you have, the goal is to have an assortment of textures, colours, and shapes.
 This is what gives wreaths their character.

 Other great additions are small branches, twigs that have dried berries, and pinecones.
 Try to have at least four different kinds of greenery.
 Whatever you choose, have enough of each type so your combinations will be consistent for the whole wreath.